Efficient Classical Computation of Single-Qubit Marginal Measurement Probabilities to Simulate Certain Classes of Quantum Algorithms: Results and Discussion

 Based on the SQP error and mean fidelity of all qubits, we will show that the CNOT functional achieves a better approximation to the exact simulation than the original Bernardi CNOT functional.
 As a testbed, we generate random quantum circuits with $N$ qubits, in which a single-qubit or two-qubit gate is applied to randomly chosen qubit(s) at each step.
 The gates are composed of random gates sampled uniformly from the set $\{H, X, Y, Z, RX, RY, RZ, CNOT\}$---except for the CNOT gate, which has 8 times higher probability to be chosen over the other gates---with uniformly distributed parameters $r \in \left[ 0, 2\pi \right]$ for the rotation gates ($RX,RY,RZ$).
 We run 300 different random circuits and then take the mean fidelity and SQP error average from all circuits at each step.

 Figures~\ref{fig:SQP-Fidelity}(a) and~\ref{fig:SQP-Fidelity}(b), respectively, show the average SQP error and fidelity calculated by our proposed method and Bernardi's QC-DFT in each step after applying the aforementioned random gates.
 Our proposed method achieves better performance (lower SQP error) than Bernardi's QC-DFT at the steps where the blue dash-dotted line is above zero, as shown in Fig.~\ref{fig:SQP-Fidelity}(a).
 Figure~\ref{fig:SQP-Fidelity}(b) also emphasizes that at each step, the mean fidelity of the 1-RDMs of our proposed method is consistently higher than that of Bernardi's QC-DFT.
 Thus, it signifies the improvement posed by our proposed method.
-Moreover, our proposed method executes at the same timescale as Bernardi's QC-DFT (Supplementary Material Sec.
-S-III), indicating the speedup compared to the exact calculation.
+Moreover, our proposed method executes at the same timescale as Bernardi's QC-DFT (Appendix~\ref{app-c}), indicating the speedup compared to the exact calculation.
 Interestingly, the difference in SQP error converges to zero after many steps despite the SQP error being non-zero.
 This can be explained by the fact that the SQP of our proposed method converges to 50\%, as can be seen in Fig.~\ref{fig:SQP-Fidelity}(c).
-This phenomenon will be discussed afterward.
+This phenomenon will be discussed as one of limitations of the proposed method.